Chemische Fabrik Kalk: Chemiewerk Vorster & Grüneberg (1858–1891)

 On 1 November 1858, the merchant Julius Vorster and the chemist and pharmacist Hermann Julius Grüneberg, who was a doctoral student at that time, founded the Chemische Fabrik Vorster & Grüneberg, Cöln.
 Vorster, who had owned a chemical factory before, contributed 15,000 Thaler and Grüneberg contributed 5,000 Thaler.
+The latter also developed a technology to industrialize the process of decomposing mutually equivalent amounts of potassium carbonate and sodium nitrate which was discussed by chemists since 1840s.

 As a location for the new factory they chose what was then the small village of Kalk (incorporated into Cologne in 1910) on the right bank of the Rhine.
 After purchasing the premises of the former iron foundry Biber & Berger construction began and three months later, in February 1859, production started.
 The factory produced potassium nitrate and as a byproduct sodium carbonate (also known as soda ash).
 Potassium nitrate was used in food preservation and in the production of black powder.
 The potassium nitrate was produced from Russian potash and nitratine.
 From 1859 to 1864, production of potassium nitrate increased from 250 MT to 2400 MT.
 In the first year the factory employed ten workers.

 As the new company flourished several adjacent lots were purchased in 1860 to expand the production facilities and to maintain the regional market leadership in potassium nitrate.
 With prices for Russian potash increasing, the factory began to use a by-product of the sugar production from sugar beet.
 In 1860 the factory also began to produce sodium chloride, which was crystallized from rock salt.

 To secure a supply of rock salt the factory founders Vorster and Grüneberg acquired a salt mine in Staßfurt near Magdeburg.
 The area was known for its deposits of a double salt, a compound of potassium chloride and magnesium chloride named carnallite after its discoverer, the Prussian mining engineer Rudolf von Carnall.
 The new salt mine Vorster & Grüneberg was rich in deposits of carnallite.
 Grüneberg developed a new chemical process to produce potassium chloride from carnallite.
 Initially the carnallite was transported from Staßfurt to Kalk where it was dissolved in a current of stream and after cooling down the carnallite crystallized to obtain potassium chloride.
 To reduce transport costs the two founders decided to build two potassium chloride factories in Staßfurt and Leopoldshall where they had acquired a second salt mine.